On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Experimental Results

-\blu{ We also note that, beyond a certain threshold dimension (e.g., Dim $= 128$ for classification and Dim $= 64$ for generation), further increasing the dimension of $U$ continues to raise FLOPs, yet $I(X;U)$ saturates and no longer grows.
+More importantly, we observe that, when the dimension of $U$ is relatively low, both $I(X;U)$ and FLOPs increase nearly linearly with the dimension.
+This indicates that $I(X;U)$ serves as a reliable proxy for computational complexity in this regime, confirming that our complexity term can effectively guide the design of practical communication systems where computational resources are constrained.
+We also note that, beyond a certain threshold dimension (e.g., $\text{Dim}=128$ for classification on MNIST; $\text{Dim = 512}$ for generation on CIFAR10), further increasing the dimension of $U$ continues to raise FLOPs, yet $I(X;U)$ saturates and grows slowly.
 This saturation occurs because $U$ has already captured the maximum amount of relevant information about the semantic source $S$ that can be extracted under the given model structure.
-Beyond this point, increasing the representational capacity adds redundancy without enhancing the informativeness of the representation, implying that additional computational overhead is unnecessary from an information-theoretic perspective.}
+Beyond this point, increasing the representational capacity adds redundancy without enhancing the informativeness of the representation, implying that additional computational overhead is unnecessary.

-\blu{ Moreover, beyond the same threshold, task performance closely follows the trend of $I(X;U)$ rather than that of FLOPs.
+Moreover, beyond the same threshold, task performance closely follows the trend of $I(X;U)$ rather than that of FLOPs.
 This demonstrates a distinct advantage of $I(X;U)$ over raw computational metrics like FLOPs: $I(X;U)$ not only reflects computational cost but also quantifies the effective complexity, namely the amount of information actually utilized for the task.
-In other words, $I(X;U)$ captures the point of diminishing returns where further increases in model size cease to improve performance, thereby providing a more principled criterion for balancing complexity, communication rate, and task fidelity in semantic communication systems.}
+In other words, $I(X;U)$ captures the point of diminishing returns where further increases in model size cease to improve performance, thereby providing a more principled criterion for balancing complexity, communication rate, and task fidelity in semantic communication systems.

+To further demonstrate the benefits of our RDC framework in practical resource-constrained scenarios, we also conduct experiments for generation task on both MNIST and CIFAR10 datasets across different models.
+Specifically, we compare the IS of our full RDC model against two baselines, DeepJSCC and a variant of our framework without the complexity constraint, implemented by setting $\lambda_c = 0$ in the loss function \eqref{eq:loss_gen_final} under the same FLOPs.